Asemif/PihonaBattle/README.md

-# PihonaBattle
+# Strike Force Pihona

-This is 2D battle game about penguins
+Like strike force kitty but it's about penguins